wwbrannon/emrcfn/README.md

 from default.iot_observations io
 	cross join default.census_geo cg where
-	cg.level = 'block' and
+	cg.level = 'blockgroup' and
 	ST_Intersects(ST_Point(io.longitude, io.latitude),
                   st_GeomFromText(cg.wkt));
 ```

 ### Deployment
 Deployment is as follows:
-1. Copy the `hadoop/` directory to an s3 bucket readable by the IAM user creating the cluster.
+1. Copy the `hadoop/` directory to an S3 prefix readable by the IAM user creating the cluster.
 2. Run the Cloudformation template, passing the parameters
     * `VpcId` (the VPC in which to create the cluster),
     * `Subnet` (the subnet in which to create the cluster),
     * `KeyPair` (the SSH keypair to use for connections to the master node) and
-    * `SpatialInstallScript` (the S3 URL of the `install.sh` script copied in step 1).
+    * `SpatialInstallS3Prefix` (the S3 prefix in step 1, including the bucket name but without the leading 's3://' and trailing '/', as in `mybucket/prefixname` rather than `s3://mybucket/prefixname/`).

 An example AWS CLI command deploying the template is:
 ```